kool-dev/kool/docs/4-Commands/kool-share.md

 ## kool share

-Live share your local environment to the internet using an HTTP tunnel
+Live share your local environment on the Internet using an HTTP tunnel

 ```
 kool share